 Conservation Through the Artist's Eye

 American landscape paintings have inspired conservationists for over 100 years.
-See paintings by Hudson River School artists on this 90-minute walk through the Mansion, and discover how their landscape paintings profoundly influenced the development of a conservation ethic.
+See paintings by Hudson River School artists on this 1 1/2 mansion tour and discover how landscape paintings profoundly influenced the development of a conservation ethic.

 Fallout: The Atomic Age & the Emergence of the Modern Environmental Movement

-The period of US history known as the Cold War saw the proliferation of technologies with the power of almost unlimited destructiveness, as well as the awakening of a new environmental consciousness.
-This multimedia presentation explores the actions, attitudes, and events of this period with historic photographs, news reels, and movie clips that helped influence the unprecedented outbreak of environmental legislation in the 1960s and 1970s.
-A highlight of the program is a tour of a 1960s-era fallout shelter.
+The Cold War spurred proliferation of technologies with the power of vast destructiveness, and in its shadow a new environmental consciousness emerged.
+Go back in time with dramatic historic news reels, and movie clips to explore this pivotal time.
+A highlight of the program is a tour of a fully-stocked 1960's-era fallout shelter.

-Join us for a hike and discussion on the history and current stewardship practices of the oldest professionally-managed forest in the United States.
-During this 2-hour hike, we will explore special places within the park's forest and visit sites with active
+Join us for a hike exploring the history and stewardship of the oldest professionally-managed forest in the United States.
+During this 2-hour hike, see some of the most unique parts of the park and visit stands with active forestry.
+Meet at Prosper parking lot.
+Moderate, 3 miles.

-Get a behind-the-scenes look at the park's "green" technologies and infrastructure on this 90-minute walking tour.
-Included on this easy walk are a high efficiency gasification wood boiler, hybrid cars, solar panels, a composting site, and our Platinum LEED certified Forest Center.
+Get a behind-the-scenes look at the park's "green" technologies on this 1-hour walking tour.
+Included on this easy walk are a high efficiency wood boiler, hybrid cars, solar panels, a composting site, and our Platinum LEED certified Forest Center.
 Learn high- and low-tech

 solutions that you can use at home.